The 4 Maxwell equations

 Maxwell’s first equation in differential form

-It is called differential form of Maxwell’s 1st equation.
+It is called the differential form of Maxwell’s 1st equation.

 The Second Maxwell’s equation (Gauss’s law for magnetism)

-The Gauss’s law for magnetism states that net flux of the magnetic field through closed surface is zero because mono poles of magnet do not exist.
+The Gauss’s law for magnetism states that net flux of the magnetic field through a closed surface is zero because monopoles of a magnet do not exist.

 The Third Maxwell’s equation (Faraday’s law of electromagnetic induction )